-Next month I’ll be starting a unit with my 10th grade English class that my colleagues and I call “The Outlier Unit”, involving family research with a foundation based on the theme of Malcolm Gladwell’s bestselling book, Outliers.
+Next month I’ll be starting a unit with my 10th grade English class that my colleagues and I call “The Outlier Unit”, involving family research with a foundation based on the theme of Malcolm Gladwell’s bestselling book, Outliers: The Story of Success.

 My students are socio-economically privileged.
 They attend a very prestigious school in Singapore, and most of them have done more globetrotting at 15 years of age than the average professional adult ever will.